trust-ethos/ethos-anonymous-reviews/DISCORD_SETUP.md

 ```
 📋 New Anonymous Review for: https://app.ethos.network/profile/x/username
-[Discord will show a rich card preview of the Ethos profile here]
+[Discord will show a rich card preview of the REVIEWED PERSON'S Ethos profile here]

 🟢 New Positive Anonymous Review
 A reputable user left an anonymous review for @username